darron-haworth/MyFirstWebApiOnMac/README.md

-# dotNet Core WebAPI rest service written on Mac using Postgres backend (VSCode)
+# dotNet Core WebAPI on Mac using Postgres

 I've been wanting to get my feet wet with dotNet Core on the Mac.
 I need to build out some API's for my personal React Native mobile project and I want to host these web services on Unix servers and need to use open source DB.
 This project is just a playground for me to work out the mechanics of dotNet Core WebApi connecting to postgres to expose rest services via the web. :)